MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Metrics

 where $T_{old}$ denotes all the test cases that the old version of the code repository could pass, $T_{new}$ represents all the test cases designed for new requirements, and $d_i$ denotes the code change generated to resolve the issue in the $i$-th instance.
 Furthermore, $T(d) = \True$ means that the code change $d$ can pass all the test cases in $T$.

-The recall score versus file number curve is used to measure the effectiveness of file locating for the without-Oracle setting.
+The recall score versus file number curve is used to measure the effectiveness of locating code files to be modified.
 The recall score refers to the proportion of files that are successfully located out of all the files that require modification.
-The formula for calculating the file location recall score for the $i$-th instance is as follows:
+The formula for calculating the file locating recall score for the $i$-th instance is as follows:

 where $\gG_i = \sum_{j=0}^{n}{g_{i,j}}$ represents the set of file paths located by our framework, with each file path in the set denoted as $g_{i,j}$ and the total number of files as $n$; $\gR_i = \sum_{k=0}^{m}{r_{i,k}}$ denotes the paths of the files that need to be modified, with each reference file path denoted as $r_{i,k}$ and the total file number as $m$.
 In this curve, ``file number'' refers to the average number of files that need to be processed across all instances to achieve the given recall score.
 Specifically, it illustrates how many files averagely need to be located by our framework before reaching the recall score denoted by the curve at any point.
 This metric represents both the effectiveness and efficiency of file locating.